DETAILED ACTION

 wherein the offloaded traffic was previously offloaded from the CU1 to the CU2 (paragraph 0191 – when performing traffic offloading, CU1 determines that some traffic should be offloaded to CU2 and establishes a redundant path to do so (see Figure 7 and paragraph 0192)).

-Regarding Claims 2 and 29, Yi discloses prior to transmitting the first message, offloading the offloaded traffic from the first CU1 to the CU2 (paragraph 0191 – when performing traffic offloading, CU1 determines that some traffic should be offloaded to CU2 and establishes a redundant path to do so (see Figure 7 and paragraph 0192); paragraph 0216 – the message for releasing redundant paths (which is sent after offloading has been performed) identifies addresses or tunnels needing redundant path release).
+Regarding Claims 2 and 29, Yi discloses prior to transmitting or receiving the first message, offloading the offloaded traffic from the first CU1 to the CU2 (paragraph 0191 – when performing traffic offloading, CU1 determines that some traffic should be offloaded to CU2 and establishes a redundant path to do so (see Figure 7 and paragraph 0192); paragraph 0216 – the message for releasing redundant paths (which is sent after offloading has been performed) identifies addresses or tunnels needing redundant path release).

 Regarding Claim 3, Yi discloses the offloaded traffic is terminated at a migrating IAB node (refer to Figure 6 at step 16 and paragraph 0184 – a UE is connected via a dual-connecting IAB-node, and the tunnel is migrated between an IAB-donor-CU1 and a descendant IAB-DU).